ed-kung/CSUN-Econ-433/labs/README.md

 - Use variable and dataframe names that make sense.
 - Ensure that all graphs have titles and axis labels.
 - Do not include extraneous lines of code (i.e. lines of code that are not needed for the execution of the task.)
+- Save your scripts with the `.R` file extension.